vigetlabs/microcosm/docs/guides/01-overview.md

 Each `SolarSystem` instance as its own state.
 In the example above, it can be accessed from `repo.state`.

-## Stores - Transformers of State
+## Domains - Transformers of State

-A store is a JavaScript configuration object that teaches Microcosm how to operate on data.
+A domain is a JavaScript configuration object that teaches Microcosm how to operate on data.
 They operate on a single key, defined when it is registered:

 ```javascript
 import Microcosm from 'microcosm'